New housing agreements made for Aalten for 2025

 Continuing sustainability

-The parties have made agreements on making rental housing in Aalten more sustainable.
+The parties have made agreements about making rental properties in Aalten more sustainable.
 In doing so, they are contributing to combating energy poverty among tenants and reducing CO2 emissions.
-De Woonplaats gives priority to making rental homes with an E, F and G label more sustainable.
-A major step has already been taken: 5.5% of the homes (130 units) still have a low energy label.
-By the end of 2028, De Woonplaats aims to have phased out these energy labels.
+De Woonplaats is prioritizing making rental properties with an E, F, and G label more sustainable.
+A major step has already been taken: 5.5% of the homes (130 in total) still have a low energy label.
+De Woonplaats aims to phase out these energy labels by the end of 2028.

 Evaluation flow through seniors